shalvee/fertility-advisor/README.md

-# Fertility Adivisor
+# Fertility Advisor

 > _Your friendly farm manaager_

-Feritility Advisor is a cross platform HTML5 application designed to be used as a front-end for a suite of electronic farm automation devices.
+Fertility Advisor is a cross platform HTML5 application designed to be used as a front-end for a suite of electronic farm automation devices.

 This app has won **Best Innovation Award 2016** at G. H. Raisoni College of Engineering, Nagpur.